abhishek-kumar-code/Redfish_Public/Specification.md

 When a client issues a request for a long-running operation, the service returns a status of 202 (Accepted).

-Any response with a status code of 202 (Accepted) shall include a location header containing the URL of a monitor for the task and may include a wait header to specify the amount of time the client should wait before querying status of the operation.
+Any response with a status code of 202 (Accepted) shall include a location header containing the URL of a monitor for the task and may include the Retry-After header to specify the amount of time the client should wait before querying status of the operation.

 The client should not include the mime type application/http in the Accept Header when performing a GET request to the status monitor.